 The fence is designed to prevent pigs from rooting underneath, while allowing animals of various sizes to pass through, or jump over.
 Completed in 2003, the fence surrounds more than 14,000 acres of parkland and stretches a distance of roughly 24 miles.

 Upon completion of the pig-proof fence, the Park contracted wildlife biologists from the Institute for Wildlife Studies (IWS) to eradicate exotic pigs within the fence-enclosure.
 Using ground-hunting methods, trained dogs, and traps, and subsequently monitoring for pig sign, IWS staff deemed the fence-enclosed area of the Park free of pigs in June 2006.

-Park staff will continue to regularly patrol the fence to ensure that pigs cannot immigrate due to structural instabilities.
-If damage to the fence occurs due to natural and/or unforeseen circumstances, routine maintenance activities will be conducted and any necessary repairs made.
-If pigs do enter the fenced-enclosed area of the Park, measures will be taken to eliminate pigs from within.
+Park staff will continue to regularly patrol the fence to ensure that pigs cannot penetrate the barrier.
+If pigs do enter the fenced area of the Park, measures will be taken to eliminate pigs from within.
 Now that exotic pigs have been eliminated from the core area of the Park, routine monitoring and maintenance measures are crucial to maintaining a pig-free environment.

 One of the goals of Pinnacles National Park is to maintain this pig-free environment in perpetuity within the fenced portion of the Park.
 The unique and wondrous diversity of flora and fauna that has evolved here depends upon this.